tingdo

 Take it with you

-A one-page getting things done cheat sheet with the five steps and the decision flowchart.
-Print it, pin it to your wall, or keep it on your desktop.
+A Getting Things Done summary with the five steps and the decision flowchart.
+Read it online or save it as a PDF, print it, pin it to your wall, or keep it on your desktop.

 A GTD app that follows the method